imbaky/Quadcopter/README.md

 1. Initially we thought that since the ESCs we have are similar to the DYS designs that they should be flashed with SimonK's DYS N-FET bu that was a mistake, because these ESC's are quite different.
 2. Motors started spinning slightly after Arming, disabled MOT_SPIN_ARMED parameter.
 3. Motors don't start spinning at the same time.
 ESC need to be calibrated.
 4. During flight test DMC_BAD_HEADING error and unstability.
-Its a common issue with the IMU/OilPan.
-It decalibrates due to excessive vibration and rotation.
+We had the quadcopter suspended by a rope and it was vibrating and a common issue with the IMU/OilPan is that It decalibrates due to excessive vibration and rotation.
 5. RC calibration Fails and needs to be adjusted Manually.
+6. During the Flight test the quad didn't stabilize and tended to flip on one side.
+Check Motors (order, Direction and ESC calibration).
+We had configured the motors using the motor test in the mission planner, thinking that the order (A-B-C-D) corresponds to the motor numbers (1-2-3-4) but it turns out the motor test order each motor rotating clockwise around the quad.

 ##References
 1. APM archived manual- https://code.google.com/p/ardupirates/wiki/RC